Combining Two Flocks of Chickens (with Minimal Bloodshed)

 - Do be sure the chickens are about the same size.
 Otherwise fully grown chickens will bully younger chicks.

 - If you let them free-range together, let the new flock into the area first to explore for a bit.
 Then allow the older ones into the area too.
-This gives the new ones time to feel more comfortable in the area.
+This gives the new ones time to feel more comfortable in the free-ranging area.

 - Do let the two flocks into as large an area as possible.
 The more room they have, the easier the new chickens can get away from a mean chicken or find room to hide for a bit.